lenishu/QGhana2022/README.md

 The only prerequisite is to know the basics of programming (variables and basic data types, loops, and conditionals).
 Any previous experience in python will be helpful.
 If you do not have any such experince, you can check our notebooks on python before starting the tutorial.

-Bronze also has notebooks on the basic math to review your knowledge on the simple arithmetic operations on vectors and matrices.
+Bronze has notebooks on the basic math to review your knowledge on the basic operations on vectors and matrices.

 ## Bronze-ProjectQ's sections